grandcrossgc/OctoPrint/docs/configuration/config_yaml.rst

      # Use the following option to define the default baudrate, defaults to unset (= AUTO)
      baudrate: 115200

+     # Use the following option to define the default flow control method, defaults to unset (= None)
+     flowControl: None

      # Whether to automatically connect to the printer on server startup (if available)
      autoconnect: false